Skip to content

 An action step in the Zap editor with Google Calendar selected for the action app and Create Detailed Event selected for the action event.

-You can type in text or pull data from your previous trigger step by clicking on the + button in the field and selecting the data you'd like to use (like the event summary).
-If you're using the Zap template, the data from the copied event will already be added in each field.
+You can type in text or pull data from your previous trigger step by clicking on the plus sign (+) in the field or typing a forward slash (/) and selecting the data you'd like to use, like the event summary.
+Next, select the start and end times for your copied event.

 Calendar fields in the Zap editor, including Calendar, Summary, Description, and Location.

-Click Continue and test your action.
+When you're done, click Continue and test your action.
 When you click Test step, Zapier will send a calendar event to the calendar account you connected.
-Here's what ours looks like:

 Export and import all appointments from one Google Calendar to another

 Your browser will download a .zip file, which you should open in order to find an .ics file.
-If you exported multiple calendars—like we did in this example—make sure to select the correct file from within the .zip download.
+If you exported multiple calendars, make sure to select the correct file from within the .zip download.

 Next, open Google Calendar using the account that includes the calendar you want to copy your events to.
 Click the gear button in the top menu bar, then click Settings.

-Click Import & Export in the settings, and you'll find the Import option.
+Click Import & Export.
+That's where you'll find the Import option.

 Related reading: